storj-thirdparty/uplink-python/docs/README.md

 from uplink_python.module_classes import DownloadOptions, Permission
 ```

-To use various user-defined Storj Exceptions such as InternalError, BucketNotFoundError etc you would require to import them first from errors i.e. uplink_python.errors.
+To use various user-defined Storj Exceptions such as InternalError, BucketNotFoundError, etc you would require to import them first from errors i.e. uplink_python.errors.
 ```
 from uplink_python.errors import InternalError, BucketNotFoundError
 ```

 ## <b>Sample Hello Storj</b>

-File *hello_storj.py* can be found in folder where Python package was installed.
+File *hello_storj.py* can be found in the folder where the Python package was installed.

 The sample *hello_storj.py* code calls the *uplink.py* file and imports the *Uplink* binding class to do the following:
 * list all buckets in a Storj project
-* create a new bucket (if it does not exist) within desired Storj project
+* create a new bucket (if it does not exist) within the desired Storj project
-* write a file from local computer to the a Storj bucket
+* write a file from local computer to the Storj bucket
-* read back the object from the Storj bucket to local system for verification
+* read back the object from the Storj bucket to the local system for verification
 * list all objects in a bucket
 * delete bucket from a Storj project
 * create shareable Access with permissions and shared prefix.